 Think you're too old, or too young?
 As far as we're concerned sufficient fitness is what matters, along with willingness to walk in rough countryside, not age.
 Our oldest walkers are in their 80s - very fit admittedly.
 Our youngest visitor has been 16 (a caveat here - our programmes aren't designed with under 18s in mind).
 Main age groups that we see?
 50s / 60s / 70s.

 You will stay in carefully selected B&B's, guest houses or hotels.
-Double and twin rooms will have an en suite or private bathroom.
+All rooms will be en-suite.

 By law smoking is not allowed in public places.
 This means that all B&Bs, hotels, restaurants and bars in Scotland are non-smoking.
 We also don't allow smoking in our minibuses.